Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Program Projects
 ################

-A Program is a Tuleap Project that have:
+A Program is a Tuleap Project that has:

 - The Program service activated
 - At least one other project Aggregated